 Structural Insight: Removing the 12-position –OH group reduces the dropping point by 15–30°C and significantly degrades water resistance.
 It is the reason lithium grease is commercially viable for demanding automotive and industrial applications.

-L12HSA production is precision-driven: temperature control, raw material purity, and post-processing conditions directly determine crystal morphology, hydroxyl value consistency, and thickening efficiency.
-The six steps below describe the full process; Step 3 (crystallization) is the most operationally critical and the most common source of batch-to-batch variation:
+L12HSA production is precision-driven, because temperature control, raw material purity, and post-processing conditions directly determine crystal morphology, hydroxyl value consistency, and thickening efficiency.
+The six steps below describe the full process, while Step 3 (crystallization) is the most operationally critical stage and the most common source of batch-to-batch variation.

-5. Milling: Hammer mill or air classifier mill to D50 = 10–30 µm, D90 ≤80 µm.
-Overmilling breaks fibers; undermilling causes inconsistent base oil dispersion.
+Next, operators process the dried material using a hammer mill or air classifier mill to achieve D50 = 10–30 µm and D90 ≤80 µm.
+However, overmilling can break fibrous structures, while undermilling may cause inconsistent base oil dispersion.

-6. QC and Packaging: Full specification testing (hydroxyl value, lithium content, acid value, moisture, particle size distribution) before sealing in moisture-barrier polylined bags (25 kg) or IBCs (500–1,000 kg).
+Finally, full specification testing (hydroxyl value, lithium content, acid value, moisture, and particle size distribution) is performed before sealing the product in moisture-barrier polylined bags (25 kg) or IBCs (500–1,000 kg).

 Lithium 12-HSA offers the most synergistic balance of high-temperature performance and economic value, making it the preferred choice for 75% of global applications.